"No, I don't want more athletes!"

 This way, you can sit down for half an hour to an hour, once per week and get all your posts scheduled to go out.
 Then you can forget about them whilst they roll out.

 Also, it’s a fantastic idea to use as much video as you can.
 Video on mobile has increased by a huge 10 million daily viewing minutes over the last 24 months.
-Try to take as many videos/photos of training as possible (with your students’ permission of course).
-This will hopefully increase people’s engagements with your posts and result in you getting prospective new students.
+Try to take as many videos/photos of training as possible (with your members’ permission of course).
+This will hopefully increase people’s engagements with your posts and result in you getting prospective new members.

 One of the most invaluable marketing techniques is ‘word of mouth’.
 People trust their friends, so they’re more likely to go with a recommendation from them.
 But how do you get people to talk about you?
 There are a few things you could do to help with this: